 Transparency is key.
-Every employee who extends a gift or courtesy valued at more than \$150.00 or £100 (or equivalent in local currency), or receives a gift or hospitality that exceeds that value, needs to: 1) receive prior approval from the employee's department head, compliance staff or the Human Resources or Legal departments and 2) document it in the online Macmillan Gift Register at http://giftregister.macmillan.com.
+Every employee who extends a gift or courtesy valued at more than \$150.00 or £100 (or equivalent in local currency), or receives a gift or hospitality that exceeds that value, needs to document it in the online Macmillan Gift

+Register at http://giftregister.macmillan.com for approval by Compliance, in advance when possible.
 If an employee is not sure of the precise value of a gift, entertainment or other courtesy, the employee should use a reasonable estimate and err on the side of obtaining approval and reporting.